Welcome to Peerix

 Typical WebRTC apps face several challenges:

-• Hard-to-manage negotiations of multiple media streams and data channels across multiple peers.
+- Hard-to-manage negotiations of multiple media streams and data channels across multiple peers in mesh and room-based topologies.

-• Extra boilerplate for additional functionality like recording, storage, state synchronization, etc.
+- Extra boilerplate for additional functionality like E2E encryption, recording, storage, state synchronization, etc.

 Peerix centralizes these concerns in a single Peer class and a pluggable driver model for signaling, so the same API works locally (MemoryDriver), between tabs (BroadcastChannelDriver), or across the internet (NATS driver or custom drivers).
 It can be extended with add-ons without modifying your core app logic.